Additive posets, CW-complexes, and graphs: Atoms and tiles

-2. For a set $I$, the atoms of the additive posets $2^I$ and $2^I_f$ are the one-element subsets of $I$.
+For a set $I$, the atoms of the additive posets $2^I$ and $2^I_f$ are the one-element subsets of $I$.
+All nonzero elements of $2^I$ and $2^I_f $ are tiles.
 The atoms of $2^I_{ev}$ are the two-element subsets of~$I$.
-All nonzero elements of $2^I_f $ are tiles.
-A nonzero element of $2^I$ is a tile if and only if it belongs to $2^I_f \subset 2^I$.
 The additive poset $2^I_{ev}$ has no tiles other than its atoms.